manoj-makkuboy/Updraft/README.md

 ### What database options are supported?
 </summary>

-Currently, we support:
-- PostgreSQL

-More providers (MySQL, MongoDB, etc.) are welcome to be implemented by the community.
-The `DatabaseInterface` is quite simple and you can implement it for any database service.
+PostgreSQL only, for now.
+The `DatabaseInterface` is straightforward to implement for other databases — contributions welcome.
 </details>

 <details>